metabolize/dockjump/README.md

 A few patterns in this tool were gleaned from [Graphile Starter][].

-The name of this package was inspired by [mail jumping][], a practice which involves docks&hellip; and the Post.
+The name of this package was inspired by [mail jumping][], a practice which involves docks and the Post&hellip;.

 ![](https://fh-sites.imgix.net/sites/4390/2020/08/31200405/U.S.-Mailboat-Tour-image-1.jpg?auto=compress%2Cformat&w=700&h=700&fit=max)